autoloadnextpost/auto-load-next-post/readme.txt

 * Removed an error from the admin side when debug is enabled.

 = 1.3.2 : 20th May 2015 =
-* Added more theme support with compatible theme template file which can be overrided.
+* Added more theme support with compatible theme template file which can be overridden.
 * Added option to enable auto loading posts for specific post types.
 * Added option for comments.
 Now you can choose to show or hide rather than forcing it to hide automatically.
 * Added Chosen (v1.4.2) Javascript by [Harvest](http://harvesthq.github.io/chosen/)